Preschoolers and chores

 That’s because this age group is so enthusiastic about being like – and

 being liked by – their parents, the most important people in their

 worlds.
 The trick is finding chores that young children are able to do.

 Preschooler see, preschooler do

 Sweeping the floor is great sport, sponging off a counter inspires earnest enthusiasm, and planting a flower is pure bliss to these eager helpers.
-Encourage this healthy imitative behaviour by letting your child work alongside you when you can; you can even buy child-size (and child-safe) tools to make it more fun (and a little easier) for her to perform his chores.
+Encourage this healthy imitative behaviour by letting your child work alongside you when you can.
+You can even buy child-size (and child-safe) tools to make it more fun (and a little easier) for her to perform her chores.

 In addition to growing more competent at the chores they began as toddlers, such as feeding a pet, dressing themselves, and picking up their toys and clothes, preschoolers might be able to: